Bio Green Papers Ltd.

 No technology was imported by the Company during the last three years reckoned from thebeginning of the financial year.

 During the year the company did not have any foreign exchange earnings and outgo.

 Although the company has long been following the principle of risk minimization as isthe norm in every industry it has now become a compulsion.

-Therefore in accordance with Clause 49 of the listing agreement the Board members wereinformed about risk assessment andminimization procedures after which the Board formally adopted steps for framingimplementing and monitoring the risk management plan for the company.
+Therefore in accordance with Regulation 21 of SEBI (Listing Obligations and DisclosureRequirements) Regulations 2015 the Board members were informed about risk assessment andminimization procedures after which the Board formally adopted steps for framingimplementing and monitoring the risk management plan for the company.

 Risk Management framework shall primarily focus on the elements such as Risk to CompanyAssets and Property Employees Related Risks Foreign Currency Risks Risks associatedwith Non-Compliance of Statutory enactments Competition Risks Operational Risks andvarious other types of risks which may affect the business or organization.

 Business risk inter-alia further includes financial risk Political risk Fidelityrisk Legal risk.